ZacsUniAccount/3813Assignment/README.md

 ## RESTFUL API
 The angular front end of the website communicates with the Node.JS server.
 These are the routes which they use.

-### postLogin (post)
+### login (post)
-this route takes a string ‘username’ and returns a ‘user’ object & ‘valid’ object.
+this route takes a string ‘username’ and string 'password' then returns a 'info’ object and 'error' object.

-It is responsible for taking a username entered by the user, and checking against all ‘user’ objects to find a match.
-If a match is found it returns ‘valid: true’ and a corresponding user object.  which allows a user to enter the website If no match is found it returns ‘valid: false’.
+It is responsible for taking a username and password entered by the user, and checking against in mongodb if there is a match for the username.
+If a match is found it checks whether the password given matches that users password.
+If it does it returns a corresponding user object which allows a user to enter the website.
+If no match is found it returns an error message to be displayed.
 ### newUser (post)
 this route takes a ‘user’ object and returns a ‘valid’ and ‘msg’ object.

-It is responsible for taking the given ‘user’ object, checking whether the username already exists, and if not, saving it into a JSON file with other users.
+It is responsible for taking the given ‘user’ object, checking whether the username already exists, and if not, saving it into a mongo database with other users.
 ### allUsers (get)
 This route takes no values, and returns a ‘users’ object holding an array of strings.